glroyal/litebox/README.md

 ## Overview

-**LiteBox** is a Graphical Photo Browser that renders photos with the finest practical image detail.
+**LiteBox** is a Graphical Photo Browser that renders photos with the finest practical image detail on all devices.

-**Computed HTML** is a programming model in which the tags describing a complex layout are compiled in RAM, then passed to the browser's HTML interpreter to render in a single paint.
+It's written in **Computed HTML**, a programming model where the tags describing a layout are compiled in RAM, then passed to the browser's HTML interpreter to render.

-**Adaptive Density** is a strategy for optimizing image quality by adjusting the download resolution for each image to match the pixel density of the screen it's being displayed on.
+It introduces **Adaptive Density**, a strategy for optimizing image quality by adjusting the download resolution for each image to match the pixel density of the screen it's being displayed on.

 ## You're Soaking In It